surprisetalk/slimetime-client/readme.md

 ### /MAP

-This is the map data from which we draw the borders.
+These are the `.geo.json` files from which we draw the borders.

+Thanks to [geojson-maps](https://geojson-maps.ash.ms/) for the great map data.

 ### /DIST